seananderson/metafolio/inst/ms/ms.md

 # Acknowledgements

 We thank T.A.
 Branch, J.D.
 Yeakel, S.M.
 O'Regan, S.A.
 Pardo, L.N.K.
 Davidson,
 and C.C.
 Phillis for helpful discussions and comments on earlier drafts.
 We thank D.J.
 Isaak, an anonymous reviewer, and O.P.
 Jensen for suggestions that greatly improved the manuscript.
 We are particularly grateful to D.J.
-Isaak for suggesting the declining stream flow scenarios.
+Isaak for suggesting and carefully outlining the declining stream flow scenario.
 Funding was provided by Simon Fraser University, NSERC (ABC, NKD, SCA), the Canada Research Chairs Program (NKD), the Liber Ero Chair of Coastal Science and Management (JWM), Fulbright Canada (SCA), and a Garfield Weston Foundation/B.C.
-Packers Ltd.
-Graduate Fellowship in Marine Sciences (SCA).
+Packers Ltd. Graduate Fellowship in Marine Sciences (SCA).